“A homely, 16th-century seaside villa on a tiny car-free island, an hour's ferry ride from the walled city of Dubrovnik”

-The 7 rooms are light, spacious, and cool thanks to thick stone walls and a bit of help from the A/C. Set against whitewashed walls are boldly coloured bedspreads, cushions and curtains, which give each room its name.
-Furnishings are simply styled (and familiar to Ikea fans), with large comfy beds, sinuous wicker chaises-longues and Indian cotton fabrics.
-There's a minibar, safe and hairdryer, but you won't find television - it's all about the escape.
+The 7 rooms are light, spacious, and cool thanks to thick stone walls.
+They feature boldly coloured bedspreads, cushions and curtains, which give each room its name.
+Furnishings are simply styled (and familiar to Ikea fans), with large comfy beds and Indian cotton fabrics.
+There's air conditioning, a minibar, a safe and a hairdryer, but you won't find television - it's all about the escape.
 Pricier rooms get more space (both indoors and out) and a sea view.